 To help your site stay consistent, and to prevent conflict between different elements (for example, a site title that’s bigger than the header), templates have pre-determined style tweaks with set parameters.
 Advanced users can further modify their site’s code with Code Injection, Code Blocks, CSS Editing, or the Squarespace Developer Platform.

 Why don't you have a template store or allow developers to design and sell their own templates?

 Our templates are one of the things that make Squarespace special.
 We take great pride in creating templates that meet our standards of excellence and are optimized for the Squarespace platform.
 Therefore, we don’t make our templates available for other platforms, nor do we allow third-party designers to sell templates for use on a Squarespace site.

-We do, however, have a list of Squarespace Specialists who are familiar with our platform and might be able to help you if you need customized coding, design, or development assistance beyond our Customer Care support.
+We do, however, have a service that connects you with Squarespace Specialists.
+Specialists are familiar with our platform and might be able to help you if you need customized coding, design, or development assistance beyond our Customer Care support.